bassignana/streamlit-kruscotto-demo/project-manager.md

     .or_('fr_data_documento.lt.2025-01-01,fr_data_documento.gt.2025-12-31').execute()
 [x] Screen: When I divide automatically the malformed example terms, I get an error in floating point conversion.
-[] Uploader: sometimes (the first time) the button 'carica fatture' appears.
+[] I should check floating to money conversion everywhere [] Uploader: sometimes (the first time) the button 'carica fatture' appears.
 The following times the upload starts immediately
 [] I've modified the malformed invoice, deleted it, then reaploaded it, the old terms are still in the session state